Search

 The emphasis of our course is very much on providing a practical, hands-on experience through guest lectures, work placements, industry visits, skills development and the study of real-life case studies (all subject to availability and potential additional costs for industry visits)2.

-Forensic Investigations is a ‘doing’ course continues to develop a number of opportunities for students to explore creative processes which includes simulations, raft building, problem solving and teamwork.
+Forensic Investigations is a ‘doing’ course that continues to develop a number of opportunities for students to explore creative processes which includes simulations, raft building, problem solving and teamwork.
 The raft building day tests team building and leadership skills.

 Dr Chris Hiley, Course Director, 2022